Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

 \begin{definition} Given $a\in \Gamma$, $x,y \in X$, we let

 \end{definition} We call the functions $Q(a,x;\varphi)$ and $(x|y;\varphi)$ the \emph{Gibbs quasi-cocycle} and \emph{weighted Gromov product} for $\varphi$ respectively.
-These are natural weighted analogues of the Busemann cocycle and the Gromov product.
-We work to extend the domain of definition of these functions to the boundary, and prove that they indeed satisfy a quasi-cocycle property (it is easy to see that $Q(a,x;\varphi)$ satisfies an exact cocycle relation on $X$, however this weakens to a quasi-cocycle relation on the boundary).
-We start with a lemma, whose proof is a straightforward calculation. \begin{lemma} For any $a \in \Gamma$, $x,y\in X$,
+These are natural weighted analogs of the Busemann cocycle and the Gromov product.
+The following statement is easily verified directly from the definitions. \begin{lemma} For any $a \in \Gamma$, $x,y\in X$, we have

-\end{lemma} Now let us prove the main technical lemma that allows us to extend these functions to the boundary. \begin{lemma} The following are true for the Gibbs quasi-cocycle and weighted Gromov product. \begin{enumerate}[label=\alph*)] \item There exists $A$ such that, for any $a \in \Gamma$, there exists $R$ such that, whenever $(x|x') \geq R$, then
+\end{lemma} We now work to extend the domain of definition of these functions to the boundary.
+The main technical lemma that allows us to do this is the following. \begin{lemma} The following are true for the Gibbs quasi-cocycle and weighted Gromov product. \begin{enumerate}[label=(\alph*)] \item There exists $A \geq 0$ such that, for any $a \in \Gamma$, there exists $R \geq 0$ such that, whenever $(x|x') \geq R$, then

-\item There exists $B$ such that, for any $L$, there exists $R$ such that, whenever $(x|y)\leq L$ and $\min\{(x|x'),(y|y')\} \geq R$, then
+\item There exists $B \geq 0$ such that, for any $L \geq 0$, there exists $R \geq 0$ such that, whenever $(x|y)\leq L$ and $\min\{(x|x'),(y|y')\} \geq R$, then